ElmoDFGD/ElmoRim/README.md

 Installing ElmoRim is a straightforward process.
 A Nexus Premium account is strongly advised.
 Download and installation can take a while depending on internet connection and computer specs.
 To install ElmoRim, complete the following steps.

+>Wabbajack automatically [downgrades](https://www.nexusmods.com/skyrimspecialedition/mods/57618) the Skyrim installation version 1.5.97. **Do not** downgrade the steam install or the modlist yourself.

 1. Open Wabbajack and click `Browse Modlists`
 2. Tick the `Show Unofficial lists` option in the top right corner of Wabbajack
 3. Press the download button on ElmoRim and wait for it to download.
 4. Set the installation folder to be somewhere like C:\Games\ElmoRim. **DO NOT place it in Program Files, User folders (such as Desktop, Documents, Downloads, etc.), or in Skyrim's Steam folder**
-> The download location does not need to be on a SSD, but it makes installing faster.
+> The download location does not need to be on a SSD, but it makes installation go a lot faster.
 5. Press the play button to begin.
-7. If the installation is successful, prosper and move onto [post installation](#post-installation).
+7. If the installation is successful, prosper, and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.
->Wabbajack automatically [downgrades](https://www.nexusmods.com/skyrimspecialedition/mods/57618) the Skyrim installation version 1.5.97. **Do not** downgrade the steam install or the modlist yourself.

 ### Problems with installation

 It is possible to encounter errors when installing with Wabbajack.
 Some common issues are:

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 Either run wabbajack again or download the file manually.
-If downloading manually, make sure to place it in the same place as the other downloads.
+If downloading manually, make sure to place it in the same folder as the other downloads.

 - **X** is not a whitelisted download:

 	 - This may happen when the modlist is being updated.
-Please check if there is a new update or wait until for a release ping.
+Please check if there is a new update or wait for a release ping.

-- Wabbajack could not find my game folder:
+- Wabbajack could not find the game folder:

 	- Either buy the game or go back to the [Pre-Installation](#pre-installation) step.